moritzdietz/pi-syncscript/README.md

 To do that enter the following:```sudo update-rc.d btsync defaults```

 If you have any kind of productive contribution to this project, create a pull request!
 I would love to see people improving it.
-Especially since I know people will be screaming at their screen how ugly it is.

 <sub>**Disclaimer**</sub>